Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Introduction

+{Ice cores are core samples taken from glaciers and ice sheets.
+Cosmogenic isotopes such as $^{10}\text{Be}$ accumulates in surface snow and ice via atmospheric deposition, with records dating as far back as 6 Ma \citep{beer_use_1990, raisbeck_evidence_2006, raisbeck_direct_2007}.
+Ice samples have been recovered as far back as 6 Ma \citep{shackleton_miocene_2025}. $^{10}\text{Be}$ signatures lasting $\sim$1 year due to solar proton events can be detected in ice cores \citep{usoskin_solar_2006, usoskin_ad775_2013}.
+The $^{10}\text{Be}$ production rate measured in ice cores can change by up to $\sim2\times$ due to changes in Earth's geomagnetic field intensity \citep{raisbeck_evidence_2006, raisbeck_direct_2007}.}

-The detectability of a cold cloud encounter using cosmogenic isotopes has been explored within lunar soil samples and terrestrial iron-manganese crusts recovered from the seafloor, though these methods are limited by the timing and duration of the crossing. \cite{poluianov_detectability_2025} model the $^{26}\text{Al}$ signal produced by an interstellar cloud encounter that would be detectable in lunar soil samples. $^{26}\text{Al}$ has a half-life of $\sim$0.7 Myr \citep{poluianov_solar_2018}, making it another cosmogenic isotope ideal for observing cold cloud crossings several million years ago. \cite{poluianov_detectability_2025} find no evidence that the heliosphere crossed through an interstellar cold cloud 2-4 Mya, but the authors suggest that cloud crossings shorter than a few tens of thousands of years would be undetectable with this approach.
+The detectability of a cold-cloud encounter using cosmogenic isotopes has been explored by sampling lunar soil and {Fe-Mn crusts}, though these methods are limited by the timing and duration of the crossing. \cite{poluianov_detectability_2025} model the $^{26}\text{Al}$ signal produced by an interstellar cloud encounter that would be detectable in lunar soil samples. $^{26}\text{Al}$ has a half-life of $\sim$0.7 Myr \citep{poluianov_solar_2018}, making it another cosmogenic isotope ideal for observing cold cloud crossings several million years ago. \cite{poluianov_detectability_2025} find no evidence that the heliosphere crossed through an interstellar cold cloud 2-4 Ma, but the authors suggest that cloud crossings shorter than a few tens of thousands of years would be undetectable with this approach.
 A cloud crossing event would need to last $\sim$100 kyrs to be detectable in existing lunar soil data, but shorter crossings could be detected using modern, higher-precision sampling techniques.
-It is not clear if the signal of the proposed cold cloud crossing between 2-3 Mya can be detected in records of $^{10}\text{Be}$, as the cloud size is currently unknown \citep{opher_reply_2025}.
-Cold clouds in our interstellar neighborhood, such as the Local Leo Cold Cloud, could be thin sheets that are only 200 AU ($\sim$10$^{-3}$ pc) across \citep{meyer_remarkable_2012}. \cite{vannier_mapping_2025} argue based on UV observations that cold clouds within the Local Ribbon might be very small, and \cite{peek_path-breaking_2025} argue that the clouds may be filamentary.
-This could result in a crossing time that is less than 100 years, or periodic compressions of the heliosphere that yield short-lived increases in $^{10}\text{Be}$ production.
-On the other hand, \cite{koll_cosmogenic_2025} detect a prolonged increase in $^{10}\text{Be}$ production 10 Mya lasting 1-2 Myrs and suggest an interstellar cold cloud crossing as a possible explanation.
+It is not clear if the signal of the proposed cold cloud crossing between 2-3 Ma can be detected in records of $^{10}\text{Be}$, as the cloud size is currently unknown. {If the cloud size is on the order of AU for a relative speed of 20 km/s, the crossing time could be as short as a few hundred years.} On the other hand, \cite{koll_cosmogenic_2025} detect a prolonged increase in $^{10}\text{Be}$ production 10 Ma lasting 1-2 Myrs and suggest an interstellar cold cloud crossing as a possible explanation.
 A 1-2 Myr crossing event could correspond to a cloud that is tens of parsecs across.